Graphic consist of three pictures. Land from drone, satelite in orbit, classroom.

 Building Bridges between Earth Observation and Environmental Sciences

-New article by Vitezslav Moudry and team
+New article by Vitezslav Moudry Optimising Occurrence Data in Species Distribution Models

 Posted